Customising the Firestore Quickstart

-Customising the Firestore Quickstart and making it use the Firebase Local Emulator Suite
+Adapting the FriendlyEats quickstart and connecting it to the Firebase Local Emulator Suite

 License

-FriendlyEats is licensed under the Apache License 2.0.
-You can modify it and use the resulting code in commercial work provided you comply with the licence as noted in their GitHub license document.
+quickstart-js is licensed under the Apache License 2.0.
+You can modify it and use the result in commercial work, provided you comply with the licence terms noted in the GitHub repository.

 package.json

 package.json records important metadata about the project.
-Modify the name, version and description.
+Update the name, version, and description to reflect your new project:

 "name": "yellowgreen",